uhqd/sricptEclipse/breastVolumes/readme.md

-This scipt is for VARIAN ECLIPSE v15.x or later.
+This script is for VARIAN ECLIPSE v15.x or later.

 Must be compiled first.
 Download Microsoft Visual Strudio and add the 2 esapi files (see hereafter) to the reference.